plantgenomicslab/BCH709/setup.md

 > - Now you should be asked to reboot.
 Even if you are not asked to, you must restart your system.
 Once your system has rebooted, go to the Windows Store and search for “Linux.”
 >![Windows Store](https://i2.wp.com/itsfoss.com/wp-content/uploads/2016/08/install-ubuntu-windows-10-linux-subsystem-3-1.jpeg?w=800&ssl=1){: width="70%" height="70%"}
 > - **Please install Ubuntu 18.04 LTS.**
+> Open the [Microsoft Store](https://aka.ms/wslstore) and select your favorite Linux distribution.
 >![Ubuntu](https://i0.wp.com/itsfoss.com/wp-content/uploads/2016/08/install-ubuntu-windows-10-linux-subsystem-7.jpeg?w=800&ssl=1){: width="70%" height="70%"}
 > - Once you choose the distribution of your choice, you’ll see the option to install it.
 Do note that it will download files of around 1Gb in size.
 So you should have a good internet connection here.
 > - Press "windows key + s" and search "ubuntu". *If you have Contana, you can use it at home*.